teklumt/A2SV-Backend/Task8 -Testing/docs/documentation.md

-# 🏗️ A Clean Architecture RESTful API with a MongoDB Database and JWT User Authentication
+# 🧪 Teasted Clean Architecture RESTful API with a MongoDB Database and JWT User Authentication

 This repository contains a backend RESTful API built using the principles of Clean Architecture in Go with the Gin web framework and MongoDB as the database.